Creamy Mushroom Pasta

 - Salt & Black Pepper, to taste

 Allow the stock to simmer until it’s reduced by nearly half, then pour in your cream.
-Stir to fully incorporate, then add your chives, parsley and a heavy pinch of salt & pepper (season well to bring out the best in this simple sauce).
+Stir to fully incorporate, then add chives, parsley and a heavy pinch of salt & pepper (season well to bring out the best in this simple sauce).
 Allow to simmer a little longer until it begins to thicken (it will thicken, just keep it simmering).

 Meanwhile, pop your pasta in salted boiling water and cook until al dente.
 Retain a cup of starchy pasta water.